 My mentor was willing to get involved in my mess by offering help.
 One way you can tell if a person is a God-given guide for your life is if they are willing to help you.
 This can be tricky because some mentors may be somewhat inaccessible.
 It may take more than one contact with them to determine whether or not they are willing to advise you along the way.
 However, if someone never has time for you, you don't have to take it personally.
 Perhaps they are not the person God has provided to you as a guide at this time.

+Find someone whose advice you'd be willing to follow.
 You are not in this relationship just to gain another friend, although that might very well happen.
 This type of relationship has been created in order to shave off your rough edges.
-It may be painful, but if you take offense at instruction or refuse the advice of a mentor you will likely not experience the success they have.
+It may be painful, but if you take offense at instruction or refuse the advice of a mentor, you will likely not experience the success they have.